teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 Genomic DNA is prepared for sequencing by fragmenting/shearing: multiple copies of Chromosome + plasmid  --> ~500 bp fragments

-Note: Nanopore sequencing - there is usually no need to shear the genomic DNA **specialist methods are used to minimise shearing during DNA preparation**.
+Note: Nanopore sequencing - there is usually no need to shear the genomic DNA as specialist methods are used to minimise shearing during DNA preparation.
 For Nanopore sequencing, the longer the DNA fragments, the better!

 # Section 1: Nanopore draft assembly, Illumina polishing